MindaugasMozuraitis/GettingAndCleaningData_Project/README.md

 * extracts only the measurements on the mean and standard deviation for each measurement
 * adds descriptive activity names to name the activities in the data set
 * appropriately labels the data set with descriptive variable names.
-* creates a new tidy dataset "full_tidy_data.csv" (attached)
+* creates a new tidy dataset "full_tidy_data.txt"
-* from the new tidy dataset, creates a second, independent tidy data set with the average of each variable for each activity and each subject "aggregated_tidy_data.csv".
+* from the new tidy dataset, creates a second, independent tidy data set with the average of each variable for each activity and each subject "aggregated_tidy_data.txt".
 * saves all the new .csv files in the original data folder

 # CodeBook.md